How to Keep Your Best Employees—On a Shoestring Budget

 As Lee sees it, his job is to find growth opportunities for his team after each of these reviews.
 His employees will only stay if they’re challenged, he says, and without knowing what that ladder looks like, he can’t help them grow.

-Don’t get offended by the answers you get.
-Use them to take action.
+Don’t get offended by the answers you get

 Once, in response to the question, “If you were leading Adhere, what would you do differently?,” an employee recommended that Adhere experiment more with its own marketing advice.
 When talking to potential clients, that employee wanted to make sure they were doing the things they actually recommended.